-- 55. (1) A person using electronic means to sell goods Minimum or services to consumers shall provide accurate, clear information in and accessible information about themselves, sufficient to allow- - (a) the legal name of the person, its principal geographic address, and an electronic means of contact or telephone number; - (b) prompt, easy and effective consumer communication with the seller; and - (c) service of legal process. - (2) A person using electronic means to sell goods or services to consumers shall provide accurate and accessible information describing the goods or services offered, sufficient to enable consumers to make an informed decision about the proposed transaction and to maintain an adequate record of the information. - (3) A person using electronic means to sell goods or services to consumers shall, before the conclusion of the electronic contract based on such transaction, provide the following information to consumers in respect of such electronic contract: - (a) the terms, conditions and methods of payment;
+- 55. (1) A person using electronic means to sell goods or services to consumers shall provide accurate, clear and accessible information about themselves, sufficient to allow- - (a) the legal name of the person, its principal geographic address, and an electronic means of contact or telephone number; - (b) prompt, easy and effective consumer communication with the seller; and - (c) service of legal process. - (2) A person using electronic means to sell goods or services to consumers shall provide accurate and accessible information describing the goods or services offered, sufficient to enable consumers to make an informed decision about the proposed transaction and to maintain an adequate record of the information. - (3) A person using electronic means to sell goods or services to consumers shall, before the conclusion of the electronic contract based on such transaction, provide the following information to consumers in respect of such electronic contract:

-(b) the details of, and conditions and policies related to, privacy, withdrawal, termination, return, exchange, cancellation and refunds;

-Electronic Transactions

-- (c) the arrangements for delivery or performance; and - (d) a copy of the contract for the consumer in a format that can be retained.
+- (a) the terms, conditions and methods of payment; - (b) the details of, and conditions and policies related to, privacy, withdrawal, termination, return, exchange, cancellation and refunds; - (c) the arrangements for delivery or performance; and - (d) a copy of the contract for the consumer in a format that can be retained. - 56.
+Before entering into an electronic contract requiring the Minimum issuance of a qualified electronic authentication product, an Electronic Authentication Service Provider shall inform the party seeking the electronic authentication product in writing of the following:

-Minimum information regarding authentication products
+information regarding products.

-- 56. Before entering into an electronic contract requiring the issuance of a qualified electronic authentication product, an Electronic Authentication Service Provider shall inform the party seeking the electronic authentication product in writing of the following: - (a) the terms and conditions concerning the use of the electronic authentication product, including any limitations on its scope or amounts; - (b) any requirements concerning storage and protection of the signature-creation data by the signatory; - (c) the cost of obtaining and using the electronic authentication product and of using the other services of the Electronic Authentication Service Provider; - (d) whether the Electronic Authentication Service Provider is accredited; and - (e) procedures for settlement of complaints.
+- (a) the terms and conditions concerning the use of the electronic authentication product, including any limitations on its scope or amounts; - (b) any requirements concerning storage and protection of the signature-creation data by the signatory; - (c) the cost of obtaining and using the electronic authentication product and of using the other services of the Electronic Authentication Service Provider: - (d) whether the Electronic Authentication Service Provider is accredited; and - (e) procedures for settlement of complaints. - 57.
+A consumer who is not provided with the Right of information required by sections 55 and 56 has the right to rescind the contract within thirty calendar days provided that the consumer has not received any material benefit from the transaction.

-Right of rescission

-57. A consumer who is not provided with the information required by sections 55 and 56 has the right to rescind the contract within thirty calendar days provided that the consumer has not received any material benefit from the transaction.

-- 58. (1) Any person who sends unsolicited commercial Unwanted communications through electronic media to consumers communications in Trinidad and Tobago or knowingly uses an intermediary or a telecommunications service provider in Trinidad and Tobago to send, or who has a place of business in Trinidad and Tobago and sends unsolicited electronic correspondence to consumers, shall provide the consumer with a clearly specified and easily activated option to opt out of receiving future communications. - (2) A person who contravenes subsection (1) commits an offence.
+58. (1) Any person who sends unsolicited commercial Unwanted communications through electronic media to consumers in Trinidad and Tobago or knowingly uses an intermediary or a telecommunications service provider in Trinidad and Tobago to communications.

+send, or who has a place of business in Trinidad and Tobago and sends unsolicited electronic correspondence to consumers, shall provide the consumer with a clearly specified and easily activated option to opt out of receiving future communications.

+(2) A person who contravenes subsection (1) commits an offence.